bibek-gotame/E-COM/README.md

-<b>Welcome to ShopifyClone Frontend</b>
+<b>Welcome to E-COM</b>

 Overview

-Welcome to the frontend repository of ShopifyClone, an e-commerce website built with React.
-This project aims to provide users with a seamless online shopping experience, complete with a plethora of functionalities to make browsing, searching, and purchasing products a breeze.
+Welcome to the frontend repository of E-COM, an e-commerce website built with React.
+This project aims to provide users with a seamless online shopping experience, complete with a plethora of functionalities to make browsing, searching,sorting , add to cart,etc.

 Features